-Let's take what is commonly known as a 1"pipe (1 inch).
-In reality this means that NPS is 1".
+Let's take what is commonly known as a 1" pipe (1 inch).
+In reality, this means that NPS is 1".
 NPS is the size specification.
-In metric this would be referred to 25 NB (25 nominal bore) and we know that 1" is very approximately 25 mm.
+In metric, this would be referred to as 25 NB (25 nominal bore) and we know that 1" is very approximately 25 mm.
 So a 1" pipe is also referred to as a 25NB pipe.
 BUT, remember this means the approximate inside diameter of the pipe.
-And as we will see this internationally designed historic specification is actually not specifically true anymore.
+And as we will see this internationally designed historic specification is not specifically true anymore.

-So if I keep this in mm now for ease, in summary, a 1" / 25 NB actually refers to a pipe with 33.40 mm outside diameter and the inside diameter can be between 15 and 30 mm!
-So as you can see there is nothing you can measure in relation to the defined pipe size of 1" - you have to know the specifications.
+So if I keep this in mm now for ease, in summary, a 1" / 25 NB refers to a pipe with 33.40 mm outside diameter and the inside diameter can be between 15 and 30 mm!
+So as you can see there is nothing you can measure concerning the defined pipe size of 1" - you have to know the specifications.